JorgeTTor/JorgeTTor/README.md

 - 😄 Pronouns: he / his
 - ⚡ Fun fact: ...
 -->
-I am a Frontend Developer based in Monterrey with two years of experience.
+I am a Frontend Developer based in Monterrey with one year of experience.
 I have experience in doing landing pages, responsive design, working woth the Agile methodology.

 ### :toolbox: Technologies I use: